e-briones-escalera/AI-Reactive-System-Stealth-Game/README.md

 - Footsteps, branches, and other world elements are mapped to generate **noise values**.
 - The AI tracks noise over time and adjusts its behaviour (search, patrol, chase).

-## Blueprint Systems Breakdown
+## Blueprint System Breakdown
+Check the System Breakdown Document for more info.
 - Modular Blueprint architecture for character logic, audio triggers, and AI states.
 - Uses Unreal's **Enhanced Input System**.
 - Game mechanics implemented entirely without C++.

+> **⚠️ Disclaimer:** This project is part of my technical portfolio.
+Code, assets, and design are not licensed for reuse or distribution.

 ## Audio Systems
-- Adaptive ambience based on player's proximity to zones.
+- Adaptive system based on player's actions and performance throughout the game.
 - Fully reactive environmental sounds.
-- Sound propagation simulation with Blueprint logic (no Wwise).
+- Sound propagation simulation with Blueprint logic.

-## Testing & QA Notes
+## QA & Debugging Approach
-- Integrated debug tools to visualize hearing zones and noise generation.
+- Debug tools to visualize hearing zones and player-generated noise.
-- Stress-tested edge cases: dead silence, baited movement, and interrupted pathing.
+- Handled edge cases like dead silence, bait scenarios and interrupted paths.
-- Logged AI decision tree steps to refine its reactivity.
+- Logged AI state transitions to better understand its decision-making flow.

 ## Tech & Tools Used
 - Unreal Engine 5